Chocolate-covered bacon is both sweet and salty, incredibly easy to make, and is a very unique, but DELICIOUS crispy treat you will LOVE!

-When I was done being “creative” (ha ha), I let the bacon slices firm up completely before attempting to remove them from the aluminum foil.
+When I was done being “creative” (ha ha), I let the chocolate-covered bacon slices firm up completely before attempting to remove them from the aluminum foil.
 I then placed them in a single layer in a sealed plastic container, and kept them in the refrigerator until ready to serve later that evening.

 - Bacon (I used 8 strips)

-- 1½ cups semi-sweet chocolate chips
+- 1 1/2 cups semi-sweet chocolate chips

 - 1 HEAPING tablespoon vegetable shortening

-- ½ cup white chocolate chips + 1 teaspoon vegetable shortening (for drizzle)
+- 1/2 cup white chocolate chips + 1 teaspoon vegetable shortening (for drizzle)

-- ½ cup colored chocolate chips + 1 teaspoon vegetable shortening (for drizzle... totally optional!)
+- 1/2 cup colored chocolate chips + 1 teaspoon vegetable shortening (for drizzle... totally optional!)

 - Cook bacon until very crisp.
 Remove from skillet to paper towels to absorb extra grease.
 Let cool completely.

-- Place 1½ cups chocolate chips in a microwave safe bowl.
+- Place 1 1/2 cups chocolate chips in a microwave safe bowl.
 Add the shortening.
 Cook on high power for 30 seconds.
 Remove.
 Stir.
 Place bowl back in microwave.
 Cook on high power for 30 seconds.
 Stir well, to fully combine.
 If mixture is not fully smooth, place it back in microwave on medium high power for 15 seconds (I usually don't have to do this, but you might, depending on the wattage of your microwave).
 DO NOT BURN THE CHOCOLATE!

 - Carefully coat all sides of the bacon strips with melted chocolate.
 Using a spoon to help get the chocolate onto the bacon works great!
 Place coated bacon strips onto aluminum foil, and let sit, undisturbed until chocolate has set.

 - Melt white chocolate chips and shortening in the exact same way as described above.
 Decoratively drizzle the mixture over the chocolate covered strips.
 Let sit until chocolate is completely firmed up, then place bacon strips in a covered container and refrigerate until ready to serve.
+Enjoy!